nfdi4plants/nfdi4plants.github.io/src/content/news/2020-10-05-DataPLANT-extends-the-Call-for-ARC-to-the-wider-community.md

 ---
 date: 2020-10-05
 title: DataPLANT extends the Call-for-ARC to the wider community
+preview-text: The Annotated Research Context (ARC) is a conceptual combination of experimental data with associated annotation, metadata and description of computational workflows.

 ---

 The Annotated Research Context (ARC) is a conceptual combination of